gthivaios/Use-LLM-ChatGPT-3.5-for-Text-Understanding/README.md

-# Analyzing-the-pre-elections-political-speeches-of-greek-major-party-leaders
+# Use LLM (ChatGPT 3.5) for Text Understanding

-## Why this project?
+## Scope of this project

-What are the main topics covered by political leaders in their campaign speeches?
-Which are the most important words/phrases in their speeches?
-How strong is the sentiment impact(negative or positive)?
-How inspiring their speeches are?
+How we can do advanced text analysis in texts with political content?
+Researchers have found that LLMs are capable of carrying out nearly any text analysis task we throw at them.
+As these models are general rather than taskspecific, they are even able to carry out tasks that traditional computational methods have failed at – such as irony, sarcasm or subjective and contextual interpretation.
+Recent studies have found that LLMs perform well for a wide range of purposes, including ideological scaling, text annotation tasks, for simulating samples for survey research, and much more.
+As an illustrating example, we will draw on the important task of measuring populism in political texts.
+Within populism research, text analysis is seen as a direct way of measuring politicians’ ideas as they are communicated to the public.
+However, measuring populism in text has proven a longstanding challenge.
 The project is designed as an experimental collaboration between political theory and data science.
-I’ve started this project with a focus on the Greek general elections, which happened before 4 months and more specifically in the political speeches of the two major leaders, K.Mitsotakis(New Democracy) and A.Tsipras(SYRIZA).
+I’ve started this project with a focus on the Greek general elections, that took place before 4 months and more specifically in the political speeches of the two major leaders, K.Mitsotakis(New Democracy) and A.Tsipras(SYRIZA).

 ## How we analyze the campaign speeches of political leaders?